rsori013/Introduction-to-Artificial-Intelligence/README.md

 ## Conclusion
 This project underscored the efficacy of A* algorithms in cracking intricate puzzles.
 In contrast, while the Uniform Cost Search might be suboptimal for this particular application, its potential in other domains cannot be discounted.

+# Project 2: Feature Selection with Nearest Neighbor

+## Overview
+This project delves into the realm of feature selection for datasets, emphasizing the importance of choosing relevant features to improve classification accuracy.
+Three distinct algorithms are employed: Forward Selection, Backward Elimination, and Custom Random Feature Combinations.

+## Highlights

+- **Feature Selection Algorithms**: We implemented the Forward Selection and Backward Elimination methods to iteratively select optimal feature sets.
+The aim was to determine the feature combinations that offer the highest classification accuracy.

+- **Custom Algorithm**: The project introduces a unique algorithm, "Random Feature Combinations," which generates random feature sets and employs Leave One Out Cross Validation (LOOCV) to evaluate their efficacy.

+- **Normalization Impact**: An investigation was conducted on the effect of data normalization on the performance of the aforementioned algorithms.
+This involved comparing results obtained using normalized data versus unnormalized data.

+- **Challenges**: Complexity in algorithm implementation, nuances of data preprocessing, and the potential pitfalls of overfitting were among the challenges faced.
+These served as significant learning points, emphasizing the balance required in feature selection and model validation.

+In conclusion, the project underscores the importance of feature selection in improving model performance and provides tools and techniques to navigate the complex landscape of high-dimensional data.